leafo/lapis/docs/actions.md

   @cookies.foo = "bar"
 ```

-By default all cookies are given the additional parameters `Path=/; HttpOnly`
+By default all cookies are given the additional attributes `Path=/; HttpOnly`
 (which creates a [*session
 cookie*](http://en.wikipedia.org/wiki/HTTP_cookie#Terminology)).
 You can
-configure the cookie parameters for any cookie by overidding the the
+configure a cookie's settings by overidding the the `cookie_attributes`
-`cookie_attributes` function on your application.
-Here's an example that adds
+function on your application.
+Here's an example that adds an expiration date to
-an expiration date to cookies to make them persist:
+cookies to make them persist:

 ```moon